Will Medicare pay for my equipment rental ?

 Services denied as not reasonable and medically necessary, under section 1862(a)(1) of the Social Security Act, are subject to the Limitation of Liability (Advance Beneficiary Notice) provision.
 Thus, to be held liable for denied charge(s), the beneficiary must be given appropriate written advance notice of the likelihood of non-coverage and agree to pay for services.

-You may though be able to get a cold therapy devices through Medicaid if you are eligible, or on one of the many state run programs and waivers if you qualify.
+You may, though, be able to get a cold therapy device through Medicaid if you are eligible, or on one of the many state run programs and waivers, if you qualify.

 Does Medicare cover walking boots ?